RN-unibe/IMO_DRSA/README.md

 ---

 ```

-Total size of pareto front: 100
+Total size of Pareto Front: 50

 Association Rules:
 If objective 1 is higher, objective 2 tends to be lower (support=0.50, confidence=1.00)